jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 # wdio-v5-upgrade-helper-service
-Webriverio.io plugin to allow usage of some renamed webdriverio v4 commands with webdriverio 5.0.
-All v4 commands are wrappers to their replacements, e.g. waitForVisible is a wrapper function for waitForDisplayed.
+This plugin will allow developers / developement teams to upgrade to webdriver 5.0 without having to change all of the renamed v4 commands in their codebase.

 # Install via npm
 ```